 Reduces crumbling; clean surfaces |

-When implementing diamond wire loop cutting for meteorites, several factors should be considered:
+When implementing endless diamond wire cutting for meteorites, several factors should be considered:

 -Small diameter (0.25–0.45mm) : For precious small samples or thin sections